XBenichi/Adwaita-Tint/README.md

 - Auto Accent Colour Extension for automatic accent color changes based on the wallpaper (https://extensions.gnome.org/extension/7502/auto-accent-colour/)

 ## Installation

+IMPORTANT!
+Make sure to back up your existing gtk-4.0 theme if you have one before you run this, as the process will override what's in `~/.config/gtk-4.0`

 ```bash
 chmod +x install.sh
 ./install.sh